jfogrady1/Bovine_eQTL_TWAS/README.md

-# Integrative genomics sheds light on the immunobiology of tuberculosis disease in cattle
+# Integrative genomics sheds light on the immunogenetics of tuberculosis disease in cattle

 ## Description